Thinkright20/Thinkright20/README.md

 ### Hi there!
 I am @Thinkright20! 👋
-I am here so I can do some code with discord.js.
-Mainly for bot creation.

 <!--
 **Thinkright20/Thinkright20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.